nathantbaker/webpack-template/README.md

 1. Run `git clone git@github.com:nathantbaker/webpack-template.git`
 1. Navigate to the app folder. `cd app`
 1. Run `npm install`
-1. Step out of the app folder. `../` and run `webpack-dev-server --progress --colors`
+1. Step out of the app folder `../` and run `webpack-dev-server --progress --colors`
 1. View your app at [http://localhost:8080/webpack-dev-server/bundle](http://localhost:8080/webpack-dev-server/bundle)

 The Webpack Dev Server automatically watches for changes and will live-reload your work.